nuriel77/iri-playbook/docs/maintenance.rst

    On **Ubuntu** edit the file ``/etc/default/iri``, find the line beginning with REMOTE_LIMIT_API and append it on the end:

-   REMOTE_LIMIT_API="removeNeighbors, addNeighbors, interruptAttachingToTangle, attachToTangle, getNeighbors, setApiRateLimit"
+   ``REMOTE_LIMIT_API="removeNeighbors, addNeighbors, interruptAttachingToTangle, attachToTangle, getNeighbors, setApiRateLimit"``

    On **CentOS** you can find the configuration file in ``/etc/sysconfig/iri`` and do the same as above.

+   See :ref:`usingNano` on how to edit files.

 .. note::